bketelsen/bkml/data/pages/tierney.md

 image_id: architecture
 ---

-Best NodeJS person ever.
+Best NodeJS person I know.
 One of the best people all around.